Using the WatchApp

 • If the walk was generated by the phone (from your current position to some point), the phone will recalculate the walk from your new location before sending them.

 • Tap clear to remove the points from your watch.
-Saves memory, and you can always re-synchronize later.
+This frees some of your watches memory, and you can always re-synchronize later.

 • Tap ‘Walk’ when you start your walk.